iluwatar/java-design-patterns/private-class-data/README.md

 **Programmatic Example**

-Taking our stew cooking example from above.
+Imagine you are cooking a stew for your family dinner.
+You want to stop your family members from tasting the stew while you're still preparing it.
+If they do, there might not be enough stew left for dinner.

 First, we have a `Stew` class where its data is not protected by private class data, making the stew's ingredient mutable to class methods.

 ```java
 @Slf4j
 public class Stew {

   private int numPotatoes;
   private int numCarrots;
   private int numMeat;
   private int numPeppers;

   public Stew(int numPotatoes, int numCarrots, int numMeat, int numPeppers) {
     this.numPotatoes = numPotatoes;
     this.numCarrots = numCarrots;
     this.numMeat = numMeat;
     this.numPeppers = numPeppers;
   }

   public void mix() {
     LOGGER.info("Mixing the stew we find: {} potatoes, {} carrots, {} meat and {} peppers",
         numPotatoes, numCarrots, numMeat, numPeppers);
   }

   public void taste() {
     LOGGER.info("Tasting the stew");
     if (numPotatoes > 0) {